UConn Huskies women's soccer

 The Connecticut Huskies women's soccer team is an intercollegiate varsity sports team of the University of Connecticut.
 The team is a member of the Big East Conference of the National Collegiate Athletic Association (NCAA).
-The Huskies have appeared in 27 NCAA Tournaments, second all-time, and seven College Cups, tied for seventh all-time.
+The Huskies have appeared in 32 NCAA Tournaments, second all-time, and seven College Cups, tied for seventh all-time.

 Head coaches

 The table below shows the Huskies' head coaches and their records through the 2020 season.

 Stadium

-UConn plays its home games at Morrone Stadium, a 5,100-capacity soccer-specific stadium in Storrs, Connecticut.
+UConn plays its home games at Morrone Stadium, a 5,100-capacity soccer-specific stadium on the main University of Connecticut in Storrs, Connecticut.